Exit, Voice, and Loyalty: Applications

-Applying the theory to membership organizations
+Membership organizations

 Membership organizations, whether they be professional, community-based or business-oriented, face the perpetual challenge of knowing how engaged members are; how likely they are to remain members; and when they might cease to be members.
 Exit, Voice and Loyalty can be observed, reviewed and addressed as a matter of course, and in a learning organization, can result in reduced member "churn" and increased growth in member satisfaction, loyalty, referrals and growth.
 This usually entails some sort of survey efforts, social media inquiries, polling and individual interviews and/or group to maintain the necessary information for the organization to adapt to its members' needs.

 Some studies confirm Hirschman's assertion that greater exit and entry costs heighten the likelihood of voice.
 Particularly when examining dispute resolution in contexts with limited exit opportunities, increased entry costs make workers' voice more likely.

-Applying the theory to emigration
+Emigration

 A key application of Hirschman's scheme of exit, voice and loyalty has been emigration.
 Drawing on the analogy of discontent consumers buying elsewhere, "exit" translated into leaving a country and migrating to a different nation-state, while "voice" described the option of articulating discontent, which as Hirschman noted, "can be graduated, all the way from faint grumbling to violent protest".
 Hirschman modeled these options as mutually exclusive and postulated a seesaw mechanism: the easier available the exit option, the lower the likelihood of voice.
 For rulers, emigration served as a safety-valve, by which the discontent renounced on their possibility to articulate protest.
 "Latin American powerholders have long encouraged their political enemies and potential critics to remove themselves from the scene through voluntary exile.
 The right of asylum, so generously practiced by all Latin American republics, could almost be considered as a 'conspiracy in restraint of voice'."
 However, not always did "exit subvert voice", as Hirschman himself acknowledged in a 1993 article.
 In 1989, in the GDR it was the escalating dynamic of out-migration that led those who wanted to stay to take to the streets to demand change.
 Exit triggered voice, and both worked in tandem.

 Moreover, Hirschman's scheme assumes a model of nation-states as a jigsaw puzzle of clearly delimited "containers", and migration as the process of unidirectionally moving from one container to another.
 The emergence of transnational migration diagnosed since the 1990s has challenged this assumption.
 As emigrants increasingly maintain strong social ties (loyalty) to their country of origin, including a claim to have a say in its public affairs (voice) – Hoffmann argues – in transnational migration exit, voice and loyalty are no longer exclusive options; the nature of migrant transnationalism is defined precisely by the overlapping and simultaneity of these categories.